 As a SUP surfer, it is easy to visit the North Shore of Oahu and only see the waves.
 Surfing is an important part of Hawaiian culture, yet there is also so much more to explore.
 From unique wildlife experiences and to lesser-known cultural traditions, you can immerse yourself in the region.
-Following a recent adventure to North Shore Oahu, Travel With A Paddle's founder Beau Nixon, shares his top tips to finding the hidden treasures this magical place has to offer...
+Following a recent adventure to North Shore Oahu, Travel With A Paddle's founder Clare Baranowski, shares her top tips to finding the hidden treasures this magical place has to offer...

 Secret Surf Spots